open-contracting/spoonbill/docs/library.rst

 ..
 Note::

     This sile may be re-used for new instance of analyzer.
-Can be used to omit anlysis step in case of multiple flatteting of the same file.
+Can be used to omit analysis step in case of multiple flatteting of the same file.

 To restore from state, use: